New Hampshire presidential primary: Dixville Notch and other "midnight voting" towns

-The community of Dixville Notch traditionally opens its polling place in the ballroom of The Balsams Grand Resort Hotel at midnight, usually in front of a crowd of journalists, where the village's handful of voters cast their ballots before the polls close about less than ten minutes later.
+The communities of Dixville Notch, Hart's Location, and Millsfield traditionally participate in the New Hampshire midnight voting, in which they open their polling places at midnight.
+In particular, the polling place inside the ballroom of The Balsams Grand Resort Hotel in Dixville Notch opens at midnight, usually in front of a crowd of journalists, where the village's handful of voters cast their ballots before the polls close about less than ten minutes later.
 This has led many presidential candidates to visit the area before the New Hampshire primary in hopes of securing an early-morning boost.
-However, a fire burned down the hotel, and now the vote takes place in a small lodge beside the lot where the hotel formerly stood.